“You don't need any brains to listen to music.” - Luciano Pavarotti

 “I write music with an exclamation point!” - Richard Wagner

 Music is a great way to express your emotions.
 Whether you're sad, angry, or happy, the guitar will be your best friend.

 Similarly, the guitar can get rid of your daily stress and help you to express feelings that you can’t put into words.

 A bit like when writers feel liberated by writing down their painful emotions onto paper, a musician will feel much more at ease having played a few notes to express what they’re feeling.
 Let your fingers freely roam the fretboard and let your guitar liberate your feelings.
 It’ll do you the world of good!

-Composing music is also a great way to express yourself by writing music exactly that expresses exactly how you feel.
+Composing music is also a great way to express your creativity by writing music exactly that expresses exactly how you feel.
 Don’t hesitate to grab your guitar whether you feel angry, sad, or joyous!